F41zK4r1m/HackTheBox/OnlyForYou.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-After the port scanning I observed a domain running on port 80, i.e. : http://only4you.htb/.
-I added the domain to the hosts file.
+After the port scan, I discovered a domain running on port 80: http://only4you.htb/.
+I added this domain to the hosts file.

-I checked website & html source code but didn't found anything useful to get initial access.
+Next, I checked the website and its HTML source code but didn't find anything useful for gaining initial access.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Fuzzing:

-After that I scanned for the sub-directories & VHOST enumeration.
-In the sub-directory enumeration I didn't found anything but in the VHOST enumeration I observed a domain 'beta.only4you.htb'.
+Next, I scanned for sub-directories and performed VHOST enumeration.
+Although I did not find anything during the sub-directory enumeration, I observed a domain called 'beta.only4you.htb' during the VHOST enumeration.

 ![image](https://user-images.githubusercontent.com/87700008/234087689-bf77eafe-7c74-4c13-a16d-ba5daaf82151.png)

-The beta website is providing some functionality to resize & convert the images, in the home page of the website I found the source code written in python to perform reszie & conversion.
+The beta website provided functionality to resize and convert images, and I found Python source code on the homepage that was used to perform the resizing and conversion.

 ![image](https://user-images.githubusercontent.com/87700008/234435248-c2ce1fa5-0fff-4caa-bf36-5f53400d94b4.png)

-I again ran the sub-directory enumeration for the beta website & found 5 sub-directories:
+I ran the sub-directory enumeration again for the beta website and found five sub-directories.

 ![image](https://user-images.githubusercontent.com/87700008/234435295-e8f7400b-4f58-4c92-b8bc-ebcb36958804.png)

-At this point, I browsed through the beta website & checked all the fucntions manually, since there is an upload option I thought there might be some vulnerability exist in the upload fucntion.
+At this point, I manually checked all the functions on the beta website, and since there was an upload option, I thought there might be a vulnerability in the upload function.

-I started checking the source code & in the "**app.py**" I found this part of the '/download' function vulnerable to LFI, the code checks if the image filename contains the string '..' or starts with '../'.
-However, it only performs a basic check and doesn't sanitize the user input.
+I started checking the source code and found that the '/download' function in "**app.py**" was vulnerable to LFI.
+The code checked if the image filename contained the string '..' or started with '../', but it only performed a basic check and did not sanitize user input.

 ![image](https://user-images.githubusercontent.com/87700008/234435937-271b662e-83ee-4cc2-aae6-f991943217f6.png)

-To confirm this, I fired up my burp suite & intercepted the download request after uploading a random image file.
-After few trial & test I finally confirmed the LFI vulnerability in the Image parameter:
+To confirm this, I intercepted the download request using Burp Suite after uploading a random image file.
+After a few trials and tests, I finally confirmed the LFI vulnerability in the Image parameter.

 ![image](https://user-images.githubusercontent.com/87700008/234436376-98147449-e97a-4714-a22f-d08c40e43a63.png)

-In the **passwd** file I observed 3 users apart from the root:
+I observed three users apart from root in the passwd file apart from root user:
 ```
 john
 neo4j
 dev
 ```
-As of now I am aware that the website is running on the Apache Nginx configuration, which I observed in my port scan & wappalyzer.
-I serched for the default nginx configuration path on google checked for the configuration on this path:
+I knew that the website was running on the Apache Nginx configuration, which I had observed during my port scan and using Wappalyzer.
+I searched for the default Nginx configuration path on Google and checked the configuration on this path: "/etc/nginx/sites-available/default".
 ```
 /etc/nginx/sites-available/default
 ```
 ![image](https://user-images.githubusercontent.com/87700008/234570849-14881545-8dbf-4e28-8b27-6198b5f7b3fc.png)

-In the response I found 2 paths for nginx config of the website:
+In the response, I found two paths for the Nginx config of the website:
 ```
 - /var/www/beta.only4you.htb/
 - /var/www/only4you.htb/
 ```

-I tried different parameters multiple times but wasn't able to get any positive respone to move further, then I though may be I should go with checking the source code of the "only4you.htb" domain.
-Since from the beta website I already know the source code was saved in "**app.py**" file, I tried to fetch the same file here as well.
+I tried different parameters multiple times but was not able to get any positive response to move further.
+Then, I thought maybe I should check the source code of the "only4you.htb" domain.
+Since I already knew from the beta website that the source code was saved in the "**app.py**" file, I tried to fetch the same file here as well.

-And, finally I got the response.
-But in this source code file I observed an unusual import '**from form import sendmessage**':
+Finally, I got a response.
+However, in this source code file, I observed an unusual import '**from form import sendmessage**':

 ![image](https://user-images.githubusercontent.com/87700008/234573417-4aac54b3-90bf-4387-a2c5-ad75b7f2cd1b.png)

-I thought this import "form" must be there in the same directory so I checked that file as well & got the source code of the file:
+I assumed that the import "form" should be located in the same directory, so I checked that file and obtained its source code:

 ![image](https://user-images.githubusercontent.com/87700008/234576700-b2e1fdc5-e877-4fff-97f2-395a546f2e65.png)